-6 8196 QAM and 16384 QAM are included for future consideration in the DOCSIS 3.1 specifications of modems shown in Error!
-Reference source not found., we can easily see that a large population of cable modems would not achieve sufficient SNR to operate at 4096 QAM.
+Applying the SNR requirements from Table 1 to the population of modems shown in Figure 3, we can easily see that a large population of cable modems would not achieve sufficient SNR to operate at 4096 QAM.
 Furthermore, if sufficient headroom is allowed to account for environmental fluctuations, the population of cable modems that would not receive signals with sufficient SNR to operate at 4096 QAM would be significant.